Pet Fed India: Delhi Pet Fed 2018

 The fifth & the biggest edition until date culminated on 15 & 16 December with over 25,000 visitors & 3,500 pets at NSIC Grounds in Okhla.
 It included a Paramilitary Dog Show organized by the Sashatra Seema Bal (Indian Army).

 Over 150 pet care brands participated at the festival, and iguanas also made their first appearance in the Delhi Pet Fed this year.

-Mumbai Pet Fed 2019

-The second edition turned even bigger for Mumbai with the footfall almost as big as Delhi's.
-It saw about 20,000+ visitors & 3,000+ pets in attendance on 19 & 20 January at MMRDA Grounds.

-Free grooming sessions were organized by Dogiiee Dog World for all pets at the festival.
-Brands like Royal Canin, Purina & Farmina participated at the event.

-Cat Show, Fashion Show, Security Dog Show, Pet's Got Talent, Obedience Dog Show, Pet Cosplay were some of the major highlights from the Mumbai Pet Fed this year.

-There was an Iguana at Mumbai Pet Fed as well.

 Pet Fed 2019-20

 The 2019-20 editions of Pet Fed focused on higher quality & booming roster of newer activities as well as play areas with an inclusion of a separate Agility Ring for dogs & a separate Play Zone for them as well.
 Agility Ring included weave poles, dog walks, tunnel slides, sand pits & various other agility hurdles including a wishing well hurdle.
 Play Zone had all things fun like ball pools, trampolines, run-through tunnels & sea saw swings for every sized dogs.
 This edition was also the most cat-inclusive edition of Pet Fed so far with International Cat Shows being held in association with World Cat Federation across Bengaluru, Delhi & Mumbai.
-There were Police & Security Dog Shows conducted by the Police Dog Squads, giving all the visitors a sneak peek on how these paramilitary dogs help safeguard & serve our nation better.
-Free entry was allowed to people with Indie pets to encourage the adoption of more and more indie breeds.
-A huge surge in the indie pet population was witnessed this year than the past Pet Fed editions along with most number of Indie breeds being adopted in this edition over the course of 2 days of the festival.
-For the rest of the crowd, the event was ticketed as usual.
+There were Police & Security Dog Shows conducted by the Police Dog Squads, giving all the visitors a sneak peek on how these paramilitary dogs help safeguard & serve our nation.